imsny28/wp-advanced-facebook/README.md

 ## About Plugin

-This Wordpress Plugin allow  you login and register with facebook .This plugin get all the images from facebook user who is logined with this plugin(wp advanced faceboook).
+This Wordpress Plugin allow  you login and register with facebook .This plugin get all the images from facebook user who is loginned with this plugin(wp advanced faceboook).

 ## Progressing

-One feature is in the progressing i.e get all images from the facebook users
+One feature is in the progressing i.e get all images from the facebook users. we will you update you as soon as possible

 ## Installation